Available authority files

 Source: Bibliothèque et Archives Canada

-The Canadiana Name Authorities in French is used by Library and Archives Canada (LAC) and other Canadian libraries when creating bibliographic descriptions in French.
+Canadiana Name Authorities in French are used by Library and Archives Canada (LAC) and other Canadian libraries when creating bibliographic descriptions in French.

-The database contains over 600,000 records for names, names/titles, uniform titles, and series titles.
+The database contains over 2.1 million records for names, names/titles, uniform titles, and series titles.
 The appropriate forms of names, names/titles, uniform titles, and serials titles in English, if applicable, are present in 7XX fields.
 When cataloguing in English, LAC uses the Library of Congress/NACO Authority File (LC/NAF).
-Canadian Subject Headings are not included.

 Source: Deutsche Nationalbibliothek (German National Library)

-GND is an Integrated Authority File that contains over 9 million records for Persons, Corporate bodies, Conferences and Events, Geographic Information, Topics and Works.
+The Integrated Authority File (GND) is an authority file that contains over 9.3 million records for personal, corporate, conference, and geographic names, name-titles, uniform titles, and subjects.
 It is operated cooperatively by the German National Library, all German-speaking library networks, the German Union Catalogue of Serials and numerous other institutions.

 Source: Library of Congress

-Name authority file: contains over 9 million records for personal names, corporate names, conference names, titles and geographic names.
+LC/NACO Name Authority File (LCNAF): contains over 10.9 million for personal names, corporate names, conference names, titles and geographic names.

 Māori Subject Headings File